superswan/anyspace/README.md

 ## Install

 1. Clone repo and transfer files to webserver.
 Webserver should serve files in `public` directory.
-2. Create database and update settings in `config.php` to connect to the database.
-3. Set site and domain name in `config.php`
+(Example Apache and Nginx configurations are provided in the repo)
-4. Navigate to `http://<DOMAIN-NAME>/install.php` to create the database tables and the admin user.
+2. Navigate to you webserver to create config.php and setup the database.
+The `core` directory will need to be writable by the webserver user.

 `pfp` and `music` folders need r/w/x permissions for the webserver user.